birderboone/CV/Matt_Boone_CV.md

 >•	Assisted in a study on the effect of gonad size on mating system choice by surgically removing the gonad of Swordtails (genus Xiphphorus), dried, and weighed samples.

 ## Work Experience
+**Black Rail Technician** *Jan 14 – Mar 31, 2018*
+**Texas State University**, TX
+>•	Capture and band Black and Yellow Rails using drag-lining techniques in wet prairies on Brazoria and San Bernard NWR.
+•	Track banded birds using radio telemetry and conduct vegetation surveys of wetland species.

 **Crew Leader** *May 1, 2017 – September 30, 2017*
 **National Council for Air and Stream Improvement**, OR
 *Intensive Forest Management*